dschmenk/sxToys/wx/sxsnap/README.md

 ## Autonomous

-sxSnapShot can be run from the command line or a script to automate taking and saving up up to 100 images.
+sxSnapShot can be run from the command line or a script to automate taking and saving up to 100 images.